OUR NEW ZEALAND MULTI ACTIVITY TOURS

 Day 8: Drive from St Arnaud to Christchurch

-After a last breakfast together and preparing some lunch to have at your leisure, we drive back to Christchurch with plenty of stops to stretch your legs.
-We arrive around 4 pm and your guide will drop you off at the airport or in town.
+After a last breakfast together we drive back to Christchurch with stops on the way to have lunch in a café (not included) and stretch our legs.
+We arrive around 4 pm and it’s time to say farewell.
+Your guide will drop you off at the airport or in town.

 Driving time: ~ 4.5 hours / 350 km